Patient safety and quality improvement.

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education through the joint providership of the Medical College of Wisconsin and (name of non-accredited provider).
+This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint sponsorship of the Medical College of Wisconsin and Wheaton Franciscan Healthcare.
 The Medical College of Wisconsin is accredited by the ACCME to provide continuing medical education for physicians.

 AMA Credit Designation Statement:

 The Medical College of Wisconsin designates this live activity a maximum of 1 AMA PRA Category 1 Credit(s) (tm).
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Hours of Participation for Allied Health Care Professionals

 The Medical College of Wisconsin designates this activity for up to 1 hours of participation for continuing education for allied health professionals.

 - Understanding the C. difficile colitis is an increasingly common infection that is being encountered